 1. Honey, lemon, and sugar

 Also known as sugar waxing, this natural method has become increasingly popular over the years as it’s extremely easy and safe to use.
-Unlike wax, this mixture is relatively painless and can be easily rinsed away with water after removal.
+Sugaring is usually less painful than waxing and the mix can be easily rinsed away with water after removal.
 To make your own sugar wax, combine the following ingredients below:

 - 1/4 cup honey